alex7kom/node-steam-tradeoffers/README.md

 ## loadMyInventory(options, callback)

 Loads your inventory for the given app and context.
 For example, use 440 and 2 for TF2 and 570 and 2 for Dota 2.
-The second argument to `callback` will be an array of item objects in case of success.
+If success the second argument to `callback` will be an array of item objects and the third argument will contain raw inventory objects, not merged with descriptions but still concatenated from multiple inventory pages.

 Options: